Barbaresco, Piedmont

 Barbaresco is a comune (municipality) in the Province of Cuneo in the Italian region Piedmont, located about 50 km southeast of Turin and about 60 km northeast of Cuneo.
 As of 31 December 2004, it had a population of 656 and an area of 7.6 km2.

-The commune is principally known for its homonymous medieval tower, constructed between the 12th and 14th centuries, and its production of wine bearing the same name.
+The commune is principally known for its homonymous medieval tower, constructed between the 12th and 14th centuries, Barbaresco Castle, and its production of wine bearing the same name.

 Barbaresco borders the following municipalities: Alba, Castagnito, Guarene, Neive, and Treiso.